ManCal70/AzureLabs/2_FW_NVA_HA_+_Az_Pub_LB/README.md

 <p align="left">
-<b>Azure Network Security Lab #1 - In this lab we will deploy 2 NVA firewall NVAs (Juniper vSRX) in HA design with an Azure public load balancer </center></b>
+<b>Azure Network Security Lab #1 - In this lab we will deploy 2 NVA firewall NVAs (Juniper vSRX) in HA design with an Azure public load balancer. </center></b>
 <p align="left"><b>This design is vendor agonostic and can be inplemented identically across multiple vendors</p></b>
 </p>
 <p align="left"><b>Azure Configuration Elements</p></b>